elvyna/udacity-aws-mle-nanodegree/project01-bike-sharing-demand-prediction/project-report.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 To get a high level understanding of the data, we aggregate the hourly data into daily, then observe the demand pattern.
 Interestingly, it frequently has notably low demand for two or three days in a row, before getting back to normal.
 This finding suggests that "day of week" could be an important feature.
-We also extract other time information, namely: `day`, `day_of_week`, `week`, `month`.
+Hence, we extract several time information, namely: `hour`, `day`, `day_of_week`, `week`, `month`.

 ![plot-daily-demand.png](img/report/train-actual-demand-daily.png)

-Based on the Pearson correlation, we observe moderately positive correlation between bike sharing demand and hour of day, which makes sense - more people needs to rent bike when they have to commute for work.
+Based on the Pearson correlation, we observe moderately positive correlation between bike sharing demand and hour of day, which makes sense - more people needs to rent bike between the morning and evening.

 ![heatmap-correlation-matrix.png](img/report/heatmap-correlation-matrix.png)